wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

   * e.g. the Usborne Touchy-Feely series, or Oxford Very Short Introductions
 * A grouping of things, possibly from an external source.

-These are designated using the 4xx and 8xx codes.
+These are designated using the 4xx and 8xx codes, and (normally) only identified by name.

 These should not be represented in the same fashion as a CALM hierarchy because: